We may earn a commission from products mentioned in this post, at no extra cost to you.

 Pema also raises funds for good causes through the Pema Chodron Foundation.

-Pema Chodron Quotes
+10 Inspirational Pema Chodron Quotes

 Buddhism – and especially a monastic life – is not everyone’s cup of tea.
 However, as with any spiritual philosophy, Buddhism offers much wisdom to anyone, no matter what background or creed.
 And Pema’s version of Buddhism is somehow especially accessible.
 Her many quotes are a testimony to this.

 - “Compassion for others begins with kindness to ourselves”: We can’t truly love others unless we can love ourselves.
 Being kind to ourselves – even in the face of failure or imperfection – is a great place to start.

 2. “You are the Sky.
 Everything else is just the weather”: Don’t sweat the small things.
-Life can be full of everyday mishaps, problems in relationships, making mistakes – etc. See them as just distractions in the face of the beauty and overall meaning in your life – as they will pass over time.
+Often, life is full of everyday mishaps, problems in relationships, making mistakes – etc. Once you see them as just distractions in the face of the overall meaning in life, they cease to be important.

-3. “The most difficult times for many are the ones we give to ourselves”: We can be terribly critical of ourselves, the toughest of taskmasters and unforgiving of our mistakes.
+3. “The most difficult times for many are the ones we give to ourselves”: We can be our own toughest taskmaster.
 Open your eyes to any negative self-talk and try to add inject a little forgiveness and humor into your self-judgment.

 5. ” Fear is a natural reaction to moving closer to the truth”: Often, nothing is scarier than facing the truth.
 By accepting that fear and moving through it, our lives will develop in unexpected ways.

-6. “Life is a good teacher and a good friend”: Life has everything to teach us if our eyes and hearts are open and we are willing to take on the lessons.
+6. “Life is a good teacher and a good friend”: Life has everything to teach us if our eyes, minds and hearts are open and we are willing to take on the lessons.
 In this way, we can accept our fears and move closer to the truth.

 7. “The Ego seeks to divide and separate.
-Spirit seeks to unify and heal”: Life is a “mine” field: the more attached we are to people and possessions, the less we are able to share and let go.
+Spirit seeks to unify and heal”: Life is a “mine” field: the more attached we are to people and possessions, the less we can share and let go.
 Allowing a spiritual dimension into our lives helps us let go of attachment, and foster goodwill and healing.

 “8.
-“Each moment is an opportunity to make a fresh start”: We can change our life at any time in very profound ways.
+“Each moment is an opportunity to make a fresh start”: We can change our lives at any time in very profound ways.
 Therefore, each moment is a new opportunity.

 9. “We can learn to rejoice even in the smallest blessings our life holds.
-It is easy to miss our own good fortune; often happiness comes in ways we don’t even notice”: Happiness lies in the small things that give our lives meaning.
+It is easy to miss our good fortune; often happiness comes in ways we don’t even notice”: Happiness lies in the small things that give our lives meaning.
 A butterfly on a flower, a smile from a stranger, a lovely meal with a friend – the list is extremely long!
 But first, we need to notice these blessings.

-10. “If we are willing to stand fully in our own shoes and never give up on ourselves then we will be able to put ourselves in the shoes of others and never give up on them”: If we make sure that we look after and take responsibility for ourselves first, we are in a much better place to fully understand and support people around us.
+10. “If we are willing to stand fully in our own shoes and never give up on ourselves then we will be able to put ourselves in the shoes of others and never give up on them”.
+This Pema Chodron quote encourages us to look after ourselves first.
+As a result of this, we will be in a much better place to fully understand and support people around us.